andreyques41/DUADlyfter/M2_Backend/Project/Pet_e_commerce/README.md

   - Order history and detail tracking

 - **Invoices**:
-  - Automatic bill generation linked to orders
+  - Automatic invoice generation linked to orders
   - Payment tracking with status: pending → paid → overdue → refunded
   - Admin-only creation and management
   - Users can view their own invoices